 |φ||[°]||- deviation of magnetic needle corresponding to the current I;|

 |μ0||[T.m/A]||- permeability of vacuum (air); μ0 = 4π·10–7 T.m/A|

 Just a few measured values of the excitation coils of electric current I and the deviations φ.
 Searched value of the horizontal component of magnetic induction BH Earth can then be determined as the arithmetic mean of partial results.

-showing that the relationship between current I and the functions tg φ is linear (even direct proportion!).
-If we have enough measurements for different angles of deflection of the magnetic needle and the corresponding electric current coils, the value of current I and tg φ function to insert the chart.
-A look at the shape of the graph convince us, if our account of the interdependence true.
+showing that the relationship between values of the functions tg φ and current I is linear (even direct proportion!).
+If we have enough measurements for different angles of deflection of the magnetic needle and the corresponding electric current coils, we can insert to the chart the values of tg φ and current I. A look at the shape of the graph convince us, if our account of the interdependence true.
 If it was not a linear dependence means that measurements can be hampered by some bias - such as poorly in the rotating compass needle, etc.

 Using a spreadsheet (MS Excel, OO Calc, etc.) it is possible to obtain by linear regression the value of the directive a – see Fig. 1 and expression (4).
 This value is the ratio of the constant expression K and the sought value of the horizontal component of the Earth's magnetism BH.
 We get the locally valid value of the horizontal component of the Earth's magnetic induction after dividing the constant expression K by the numerical value of the directive a.